sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 ## Every question has the same context

 Consider a situation where you have done a good job of answering the 'Tell us a bit about yourself' question.
 Perhaps you had also catered the response to the requirements of the role in question.
 It's good to avoid [anchoring](https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)) onto it for every other question.
 Do not assume that the context from the previous questions (even the ones you have set up yourself) will carry forward.
 It opens up a more wholesome way of thinking about each question.
 This is because each question is more than likely to have their own premise and context.
+If it goes well for you, you will be able to capitalize on the new context and share a new skill / experience you have not had the change to talk about.

 ## The interview is about them answering your questions